Releasing AutoEmulate#

 version = "X.Y.Z" # Update this line

-Create and Push Tag Create a new git tag following semantic versioning (vX.Y.Z):
+Create and Push Tag Create a new git tag following the same semantic versioning (vX.Y.Z):

 git tag vX.Y.Z